Skip to main content

 How Genetic Algorithms Optimize E-Commerce (And Why It Matters)

-2026-01-1511 min read
+By Marius Møller-Hansen2026-01-1511 min read

 Most Shopify merchants have heard of A/B testing.
-Some have even run a few tests — changing a button color here, swapping a headline there.
+Some have even run a few tests, changing a button color here, swapping a headline there.
 But traditional A/B testing has a fundamental limitation that most people do not talk about: it is painfully slow when you have many variables to optimize.

-Enter genetic algorithms — a class of optimization techniques inspired by biological evolution.
+Enter genetic algorithms, a class of optimization techniques inspired by biological evolution.
 They are how nature solves complex optimization problems, and they are increasingly being applied to e-commerce to solve the same kind of problems traditional A/B testing struggles with.

 This article explains what genetic algorithms are, how they work, why they are particularly well-suited to e-commerce optimization, and how they compare to traditional A/B testing.
 No computer science degree required.
+If you are evaluating specific tools that use this approach, see the best CRO app for Shopify.

 What Is a Genetic Algorithm?